cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   YARN containers.
 Where they run determines the file that configures that service's logging.

-- The Log Saver Service (*Log.saver*) is configured to read log messages for the ``logs.user-v2`` Kafka topic (set by the property ``log.kafka.topic``).
+- The Log Saver Service (*log.saver*) is configured to read log messages for the ``logs.user-v2`` Kafka topic (set by the property ``log.kafka.topic``).
 The number of log saver instances can be scaled to process the Kafka partitions in parallel, if needed.

-  *Log.saver*, by default, runs only the CDAP Log Pipeline: it reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
+  *Log Saver*, by default, runs only the CDAP Log Pipeline: it reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
 Each of these files corresponds to one program or application, depending on how the grouping is configured.
 (This is set by the